-Supply Chain Management Technology
+Supply Chain and Sales Engineering Technology

 Virtually all corporations are dependent upon their supply chains to manage the flow of goods, services and information to help customers.
 You will study the entire supply chain enterprise, yet have the flexibility to select courses for your chosen career path.

 The top ERP (Enterprise Resource Planning) software in the industry, SAP ERP, is embedded throughout the curriculum.
 The latest technology and software is also used to help graduates become career-ready.

 Courses provide a systems approach where you can understand how each area of the supply chain interacts with and relies on the rest.
 They will help you prepare for a career that requires skills in business analysis, logistics management, communication and teamwork, technological know-how, data processing, and leadership.
 First-year courses include: Introduction to Supply Chain Management Technology and Design Thinking in Technology.

 During your pursuit of a supply chain management degree, you’ll work with faculty in the School of Engineering Technology who have years of experience in industry and are experts in helping organizations improve among the many technology nuances.

 - Gain a broad education in several technical and management areas.